dapr/docs/daprdocs/content/en/operations/configuration/invoke-allowlist.md

  ```

 ### Self-hosted Mode
  This feature relies on the sentry service to generate the TLS certificates with the SPIFFE id to work correctly.
-Therefore, to run this sample in self-hosted mode, we need to use the steps below to setup the sentry service and enable mTLS.
+Therefore, to run this [hello kubernetes](https://github.com/dapr/quickstarts/tree/master/hello-world/README.md) in self-hosted mode, we need to use the steps below to setup the sentry service and enable mTLS.
 Note, the ACL policies are the same as defined in nodeappconfig.yaml and pythonappconfig.yaml defined above:
  1. Follow steps to [run the sentry service in self-hosted mode](../security/mtls.md).
  2. Set environment variables and run daprd for node app with mTLS enabled and point to the local sentry service using the commands:
  ```